Erenkx/Think-Java/README.md

    cd Think-Java
    ```

-2. Navigate to the desired chapter folder to view the code examples and exercise solutions.
+2. Navigate to the desired chapter folder to view the code examples and exercise solutions:
    ```bash
    cd ch01
    ```